-A race-and gender-neutral program, minority status is not a criteria for participation in the SBR Program.
+This is a race- and gender-neutral program.
+Minority status is not a criteria for participation in the SBR Program.

-* If a business has not existed for three years, the gross sales average is computed for the period of the business's existence.
-For newly formed businesses the determination will be based upon employment levels and projected gross sales.
+* If a business has not existed for three years, the gross sales average is computed for the period in which the business has existed.
+For newly-formed businesses the determination will be based upon employee levels.

-SBR does not apply to procurements that are subject to existing preferences for State Use Industries, Blind Industries and Services of Maryland, and sheltered workshops or to procurements for which this program would represent a violation of federal law.
+The SBR Program does not apply to procurements subject to existing preferences for State Use Industries, Blind Industries and Services of Maryland, and sheltered workshops, or to procurements for which this program would represent a violation of federal law.

 100 Community Place

 Crownsville, MD 21032

 Toll Free: 877-558-0998